javlonbekrasulov/web-calculator/README.md

-## Desktop and mobile optimized web calculator
+## Web calculator

-Built with HTML, CSS and Javascript.

-- This web calculator is designed for both computers and mobile devices.
+This is a web calculator project, implemented using HTML, CSS and JavaScript programming languages

-- Try the calculator using the link below
+live demo of the project:
 - https://javlonbekrasulov.github.io/web-calculator

+## What I learned

+- Coding in HTML, CSS and JavaScript